 In practice, only a very few organizations such as national border control, police and local governments receive authorization to read the fingerprints from a passport.
 Especially in an international context it is very difficult to arrange.
 Because of this, EAC-TA seems to be used very little.
 We have already implemented EAC-TA some years ago, and ReadID can support EAC-TA for customers that have received such authorization.
 This is however currently not a production feature.

 This blog post provided a short overview of privacy related security mechanisms.
-In the next blogpost, we will explain the other security features of ePassports that are related to authenticity of the chip and clone detection.
+In follow-up blogposts, we explain the security features of ePassports that are related to authenticity of the chip and clone detection (to appear).